bramsmulders/bramsmulders.com/src/pages/available.md

 ---
-title: 'Hire Me'
+title: 'Let’s talk'
 permalink: '/available/index.html'
 layout: 'layouts/contact.njk'
-introSummary: '<p>As a front-end UI developer, I work on <a href="https://bradfrost.com/blog/post/frontend-design">the front-end of the front-end</a>.
-That means I create HTML, CSS, and presentational JavaScript code that makes up a user interface.</p><p>Currently I’m available for long-term projects, consultancy & performance audits.</p>'
+introSummary: '<p>Feel free to contact me if you’d like to work together on projects, consultancy, performance audits or just to have a talk.</p>'
 part: 'available'
 ---

+## Availability

+I’m for hire as a senior Front-end UI developer.
+Currently **[I’m open for new long-term projects, performance audits and consultancy](#heading-still-with-me)**.

-I hold myself to high standards, and provide value for the investment you make when hiring me.
-My work entails:
+I hold myself to high standards in:

 - Designing and creating websites.
 - Semantic HTML.
 - Modern, lightweight and scalable CSS (incl.
 Sass).
-- Vanilla JavaScript (when needed: frameworks like React, Vue or Svelte).
+- Vanilla JavaScript (including frameworks like React, Vue or Svelte).
 - Accessible code
 - Responsive design
 - Progressive Web Apps (PWA)